 LIBERTY HONORS JOHNSON: On board for his win at Daytona, Liberty University will remain on Byron’s No. 24 Chevrolet Camaro ZL1 1LE for Sunday’s race at Darlington – but with a different look.
 Embodying this year’s theme of “past champions” for the Southern 500, Liberty University is honoring seven-time champion Johnson by running his 2013 NASCAR All-Star Race paint scheme.
 Featuring a red, white and blue design with stars and stripes, the throwback scheme represents Johnson’s fourth and final All-Star Race win – the most of any driver – at Byron’s hometown track of Charlotte Motor Speedway.

-SOUTH CAROLINA STATE OF MIND: While No. 24 team fueler Landon Walker hails from North Wilkesboro, North Carolina, he has significant ties to the southernmost Carolina state, having played football at Clemson University.
-Walker, a former offensive tackle, earned a scholarship to Clemson in 2007 after being named an All-American offensive lineman in his hometown at East Wilkes High School.
-While playing at Clemson, Walker recorded 3,131 snaps with 49 starts at tackle through four seasons at the university.
-In 2011, he was named team captain, the same season Clemson went on to win the Atlantic Coast Conference championship.
-The college football standout was then recruited by Hendrick Motorsports in 2012 and earned a position as the starting fueler for the No. 5 team in 2015.
+SOUTH CAROLINA STATE OF MIND: While the fueler on the No. 24 team hails from North Wilkesboro, North Carolina, Landon Walker has significant ties to the southernmost Carolina state.
+The former college football player earned a scholarship to Clemson University in 2007 after being named an All-American offensive lineman in his hometown at East Wilkes High School.
+While playing at Clemson, Walker recorded 3,131 snaps with 49 starts at tackle through four seasons.
+In 2011, he was named team captain, the same year Clemson went on to win the Atlantic Coast Conference championship.
+The college football standout was then recruited by Hendrick Motorsports in 2012 and earned a position as a starting fueler for crew chief Gustafson in 2015.